cjcoats/SMOKE-m3utilio/README.md

-`ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigopnometric and inverse-trigonometric functions and additional round-off errorr.
+`ZEN=ARCCOS(CZEN)`, and finally used the tangent `TAN(ZEN)` of the zenith angle, with the effect of both added computational costs due to the use of extremely-expensive trigopnometric and inverse-trigonometric functions and additional round-off error.
 The original SMOKE biogenics took advantage of the high-school trigonometry Pythagorean identities to compute this as
 <pre>